-Fintan was the oldest brother.
+Fintan was our oldest brother.
 He died at the age of just thirty three.

-Many people have asked how Fintan died and the short answer is alcohol.
+Many people have asked how Fintan died.
+The short answer is alcohol.
 The long answer was through his grief of losing his brother Declan at such a young age and then his sister Jacinta just a year previous to his own death.

 Fintan knew about our organisation Jacinta’s Smile.
 The last act of kindness he offered was a head and beard shave in order to raise funds for Jacinta’s Smile.
 For a man of little need for material things or desire for money he raised over €1000.

-As he wrote himself about: “I want to say thank you to Helen O’Toole.
+As he wrote himself: “I want to say thank you to Helen O’Toole.
 For many years she has wanted to remove what she could, she showed admirable restraint not using a cut-throat.
 Thank You Mummy.”

-Fintan hid behind his beard, his grief and suffering.
-He spoke openly to Katie-Anne one day about how he felt he was not able to protect Declan his younger brother form the pain that he suffered and he was not able to save him.
+Fintan hid behind his beard, his grief and his suffering.
+He spoke openly to Katie-Anne one day about Declan’s death.
+Fintan was grieved that he was unable to protect Declan, his younger brother, from the pain that he suffered.
+He was saddened that he was not able to save Declan.

 The day Fintan died was the same day that we as a family chose to bring Declan from the graveyard in Leixlip to the graveyard in Roscommon to be with his sister Jacinta.
 As a family we decided it was best to have them both together.

 Fintan, decided that day not to come with us to follow Declan down in the hearse.
 He spoke to Mummy that day saying he would be down on Friday and would visit the grave then.
 He went to the shop and as he had done many times before he bought some cans of beer.